spack/spack/lib/spack/docs/module_file_support.rst

 most likely via the ``+blas`` variant specification.

 The most heavyweight solution to module naming is to change the entire naming convention for module files.
-This uses the projections format covered in :ref:`adding_projections_to_views`.

 .. code-block:: yaml